Dan is spending much of his adult life confirming what he learned as child. Playing is great and the bicycle is our species’ finest invention.

 Now ten years into his second career he’s convinced of the power of recreation to change lives, communities, and ecosystems.
 After certifications in sea kayaking and rock climbing, his favorite ‘work’ still involves cycling.
 He’s been a cycling instructor since 2008 and loves working with the Bike East Bay cycling instructors and East Bay community.
 Dan now coaches and manages Bike East Bay’s large group of bike education instructors.

-Anthony has been a lifelong cyclist.
-He was one of the founding members of his bike club in High School, and his bicycle was with him on board ship in the Navy.
-He has ridden his bicycle in many countries.
-As a League Certified Instructor he has been teaching cycling safety in the Bay Area since 2009 for Bike East Bay and the San Francisco Bike Coalition.
-His teaching experience includes all levels of bicycle education in the classroom, on the road, and consulting with local cycling clubs safety programs.
-He has instructed all age groups from middle school to adults in learning to ride for the first time.
-Anthony enjoys local cycling daily and wide-ranging weekend recreational riding.
-When asked why he ride rides his bicycle, he says “Because it is fun!”
+“I am a lifelong cyclist!
+I was one of the founding members of my bike club in high school, my bicycle was with me onboard ship in the Navy, and I have ridden my bicycle in many countries.
+As a League Certified Instructor, I have been teaching cycling safety in the Bay Area since 2009 for Bike East Bay and the San Francisco Bike Coalition.
+My teaching experience includes all levels of bicycle education in the classroom, on the road, and consulting with local cycling clubs safety programs.
+I instruct all age groups, from middle school to adults, to ride for the first time.
+I enjoy local cycling daily and wide-ranging weekend recreational riding.
+When people ask me why I ride my bicycle, I respond, “Because its fun!””